Get a Global Talent visa in the UK

 ‘Promise’ applicants are likely to be in the earlier stages in their career, with roughly 5 years or less relevant experience and are more likely to be able to demonstrate that they have the potential to be a leader but have yet to develop a proven track record.

-If you have more than 5 years’ experience you are more likely to apply under ‘Talent’ unless there has been a recent and significant shift in the direction of your career.
+If you have more than 5 years’ experience, you are more likely to apply under ‘Talent’ unless there has been a recent and significant shift in the direction of your career.
+Read our full guide on how to get endorsed for the UK Global Talent visa.

 What to do if you are not 'talented' enough yet?